-The data centre has undergone several transformations over the past decade.
+The data center has undergone several transformations over the past decade.

-Cloud in all its variations has resulted in rapid innovation among IT circles with many old technologies thrown by the wayside, and now Gartner has predicted the ‘death of the data centre’.
+Cloud in all its variations has resulted in rapid innovation among IT circles with many old technologies thrown by the wayside, and now Gartner has predicted the ‘death of the data center'.

-By 2025, Gartner expects 80 percent of enterprises to have migrated entirely away from on-premises data centres following the current trend of transferring workloads to colocation, hosting and the cloud, leaving no need for the traditional data centre and therefore its demise.
+By 2025, Gartner expects 80 percent of enterprises to have migrated entirely away from on-premises data centers following the current trend of transferring workloads to colocation, hosting and the cloud, leaving no need for the traditional data center and therefore its demise.

-According to Winser, to avoid being left behind enterprises must act now as the critical time-frame for this ‘data centre death’ is 2021-2025.
+According to Winser, to avoid being left behind enterprises must act now as the critical time-frame for this ‘data center death' is 2021-2025.

-Some of these emerging technologies that are leaving on-premises data centres in their dust include ‘serverless computing’ and edge computing.
+Some of these emerging technologies that are leaving on-premises data centers in their dust include ‘serverless computing' and edge computing.

 The former, according to Gartner, is an emerging software architecture pattern that has the potential to kill the need for infrastructure provisioning and management.